M-Osky/dataset_fixer/old/readme.md

 Those are some old versions.
 I don't recommend them, but it's true that they are less complex and easier to use.

-Main dataset_fixer has no help information, the first lines of the script briefly explain its use.
+Below version 3.0 dataset_fixer has no help information, the first lines of the script briefly explain its use.
 Only two arguments can be passed from command line:
   - input file path/name (string).
   - number of characters of the population name code in the individual tag (integer)